Egg-scellent Advice: Protect Your Pets from Toxic Easter Treats

 Chocolate is perhaps the most well-known pet toxin and is the classic easter hazard.

-It contains theobromine and caffeine, both of which are stimulants that can be toxic to cats and dogs.
+It contains theobromine and caffeine, both of which can be toxic to cats and dogs.
 The darker the chocolate, the higher the concentration of these harmful substances.

 Remember, those hidden Easter eggs from the hunt can be easily found and consumed by your pet, even days later!
 So be thorough in your search.